 We are going in search of these lakes crossing spectacular enclaves by glacial valleys, through the trail PR AS-15.
 Lake of the Valley and those of Saliencia, Biosphere Reserve, are the ones that everyone wants to see.
 For them we ascend to the Alto de la Farrapona (1.708 m.), A point that divides the Asturian region of Somiedo from the Leon of Babia.
 We are ready to face 14 kilometers (round trip).
 You do not have to be an Ironman, but you do need a certain state of form and are accustomed to walking.
 As it is logical, the most recommendable thing is to make the route with good weather and not to try it in winter, unless we are professionals of the mountain.
 With good climatic conditions, the excursion could be said to be of average demand, but the length of it does not make it suitable to go with young children.
 It will take at least six hours to go and return, what you have to take into account to plan the trip.
 The route is well signposted with signs and brands to that effect.
 Although there are some slopes of a certain hardness, the route has rather little unevenness as a whole, some 400 meters.

-From the parking lot we follow the indication to "Lagos de Saliencia".
+From the car park we follow the indication to "Lagos de Saliencia".
 In just 15 minutes, following the itinerary of the old Santa Rita iron track - currently abandoned - we spotted the Cueva Lake surrounded by the slopes of the Ubiñas massif.
 Soon after we reach a fork (18min), we continue to the right and up.
-The old mining track, which was possibly a secondary branch, or "winter", of the old road of La Mesa (prehistoric route prepared by the Romans), leads to a viewpoint with views over the Lake of the Cave, the mountains of Alto de Colladín and Sierra de los Bígaros in the background.
-Passing the Laguna de la Mina we reach a ridge (37min, 1745 m) from where you get unbeatable views of the Cerveiriz meadow.
-We follow the arrow that points to the left, towards the "Lake of the Calabazosa".
+The old mining track, which was possibly a secondary branch, or "winter", of the old road of La Mesa (prehistoric route prepared by the Romans), leads to a viewpoint overlooking the Lake of the Cave, the mountains of Alto de Colladín and Sierra de los Bígaros in the background.
+Passing the Laguna de la Mina we reach a ridge (37min, 1745 m) from where you can get unbeatable views of the Cerveiriz meadow.
+We follow the arrow that points to the left, towards the "Calabazosa Lake".
 Soon we see Lake Cerveiriz on our right.
-Once reached the end of the ridge (45min) we discovered a magnificent panoramic view of the great Lake of Calabazosa, the largest of the three, which occupies the depression of a large sinkhole excavated by dissolving the limestone.
-The Calabazosa or Llanegru can reach the 60 depth meters
+Once reached the end of the ridge (45min) we discover a magnificent panoramic view of the great Lake of Calabazosa, the largest of the three, which occupies the depression of a large sinkhole excavated by dissolving the limestone.
+La Calabazosa or Llanegru can reach the 60 meters deep

 We return by the same route to the Alto la Farrapona car park (5h 20min).Text: © Ramón Molleda for desdeasturias.com